Design Like a Sushi Chef!

 No matter how skilled a chef you are, if the ingredients are not good; fresh and used in the right combination, the results are not going to turn out very well.
 The same goes for web design.
 Using unoriginal photos, design layouts that have been done before and that are hard to navigate or don’t flow with the rest of the page and site will prove troublesome in several ways.
 The best sushi is used with fresh ingredients.
 Not all sushi looks the same either even though very few ingredients are used in a lot of cases.
 The layering and layout of web design are also just as important in sushi.
 There is a reason why the main page starts in a certain way as you scroll down.
 As with sushi, you don’t always start with any 2 fish.
 There is a beginning, middle, and end to a course.

 Layout and presentation are vital or it will stumble and fall apart.

 Using the correct color palette with original photos, the proper layout and few distractions can do wonders in getting the site visitors to know what the site topic is about, why the site exists and what the site can do for that visitor at that time.
-This will also help significantly with mobile design as with the limited screen space, the animations in most all cases won’t even work and be even more of a hindrance to the overall message.
+This will also help significantly with mobile design.
+With the limited screen space, the animations in most all cases won’t even work and be even more of a hindrance to the overall message.

-Some animated sections can be a great tool in drawing attention to a message but are very easy to overuse and bombard the visitor with too much at once, (especially as the first thing they see on the main page.)
+Some animated sections can be a great tool in drawing attention to a message.
+They are very easy to overuse however and bombard the visitor with too much at once.
+(Especially if this is the first thing they see on the main page.)
 Sushi never does this, especially with taste.
-Too many different tastes at the same time cause the whole experience to get too complicated resulting in not being able to taste anything really well, but everything just at a mediocre level.
+Too many different tastes at the same time cause the whole experience to get too complicated.
+This results in not being able to taste anything really well, but everything just at a mediocre level.
 Trying to show everything on a website too soon also creates a mediocre “viewing” experience.